 These are all things your recruiter should help you learn.
-Your recruiter can provide with you resources to help you out.
+Your recruiter can provide you with resources to help you out.

-5. Get In Shape
+6. Get in Shape

 Being able to pass an Army physical fitness test by the time you ship to basic training will make your life easier.
-Not only will the physical fitness training itself be easier but you won't risk getting stuck doing extra PT when you could be doing something else like having an extra 30 minutes of personal time (which doesn't sound like much but believe me it is).
-You also won't risk getting sent off to fat camp (I can't remember its official title) which is where you go if you can't pass a PT test by graduation.
+Not only will the physical fitness training itself be easier, but you won't risk getting stuck doing extra PT when you could be doing something else like having an extra 30 minutes of personal time (which doesn't sound like much but believe me it is).
+You also won't risk getting sent off to fat camp (I can't remember its official title), which is where you go if you can't pass a PT test by graduation.
 This means you stay at basic training for even longer.
 You don't want that.
 Being able to pass your PT test means one less thing to worry about.

-4. It's All a Mind Game
+7. Remember—It's All a Mind Game

 You will be yelled at.
 You will be confused.
 You will be tired.
 You will be frustrated.
 You will make mistakes.
 Other people will make mistakes.
-You will all be punished as a group regardless of whether you made the mistake or someone else did.
-Keep in mind it's all a big mind game.
-Yes, the Army wants physically strong soldiers, but more than that they want mentally tough and adaptable soldiers.
+You will all be punished as a group regardless of whether you made a mistake or someone else did.
+Keep in mind—it's all a big mind game.
+Yes, the Army wants physically strong soldiers, but more than that, they want mentally tough and adaptable soldiers.
 Don't let it get to you.
 This is part of the training.
 Don't get mad at each other if one of you slips up.
 It doesn't matter who messed up because the drill sergeants will always find someone messing up.
 Keeping this in perspective makes day to day life at basic training a little less frustrating.

-3. The Drill Sergeant is Always Right
+8. The Drill Sergeant Is Always Right

-2. Always Maintain Control of Your Weapon
+9. Always Maintain Control of Your Weapon

-1. Do What You're Told
+10. Do What You're Told

 "Do what you're told.
 Do what you're told.
 Do what you're damn well told."
 This is the best piece of advice I could give anyone shipping off to basic training.
 Basic training will go smoothly as long as you do what you're told.